PIM

 Part of the challenge the brand faced was to take old habits and make them relevant for the younger generations on TikTok.

 So many people were already familiar with Vaseline, a staple in many households.
-By re-framing the kind of content it was putting out to focus on tips, tricks, and hacks, the brand was able to increase awareness and make the trend stick.
+By reframing the kind of content it was putting out to focus on tips, tricks, and hacks, the brand was able to increase awareness and make the trend stick.

 Image Source: TikTok

 Brands aren’t paying for their products to go viral on TikTok.
 Quite the opposite — the idea is that these items are picked up by influencers and smaller accounts to create a snowball effect.
+According to Salsify’s “2024 Consumer Research” report, 21% of consumers recently bought a product because a social media influencer recommended it.

 Most viral products are backed up by countless influencer posts promoting them.
 This acts as a digital word-of-mouth strategy, which ends up selling out the most popular items.

 Hashtags group similar posts together and, if a hashtag is trending, the topic, brand, or product it’s promoting has a good chance of trending, too.
+The #skyhighmascara hashtag that promotes Maybelline Lash Sensational’s Sky High Mascara has more than 37,800 posts and features thousands of “reaction” videos from both big-name and small-fry TikTokers.

 Image Source: TikTok

-Viral products often sell out.
+Products that go viral often sell out.
 There have been plenty of complaints from consumers who can’t get their hands on the Maybelline Sky High Mascara in Superdrug or find Gap’s famous TikTok jeans anywhere in-store.
+Even feta cheese became scarce when a feta pasta recipe went viral on TikTok in 2021.

 @d_shaba I can eat this everyday bye ✨ #fetapasta